struts-community-plugins/struts2-gea-plugin/README.md

 </dependency>
 ```

-and then instead of using common `org.apache.struts2.dispatcher.filter.StrutsPrepareAndExecuteFilter` filter in `web.xml`,
-use the one that was included in the plugin:
+### File upload support

+To provide a proper file upload support on the Google AppEngine you must use the below filter instead of the one provided
+by Struts, update `web.xml` as follow:

 ```xml
 <filter>